English Language Arts Standards » Kindergarten-Grade 12 » Language » Grade 7

 Conventions of Standard English

-- Explain the function of nouns, pronouns, verbs, adjectives, and adverbs in general and their functions in particular sentences.
+- Explain the function of phrases and clauses in general and their function in specific sentences.

 Knowledge of Language